 phrase "God helps those who help themselves" is used to

-up to us to determine our destiny, and that God is merely
+determine our destiny, and that God is merely our

 The phrase is often mistaken as a scriptural quote, even